mnemoria/100-Days-Of-Coding-ML/README.md

 <br>

 ## Week 2
-**Learning commonly used Data Science modules such as Pandas, Numpy, and Matplotlib.**
+**Learning Object-Oriented Programming in Python as well as commonly used Data Science modules such as Pandas**

 ### DAY 8
  - Watched and followed through half of ***freeCodeCamp***'s *"Object Oriented Programming with Python - Full Course for Beginners"* : https://www.youtube.com/watch?v=Ej_02ICOIgs